Community Radio Awards

 Awards

-The shortlist for the Community Radio Awards have been announced, and to our delight, we discovered that the Jaibli Salaam series sponsored by #hexology and produced by Gilly Smith for Radio Reverb was nominated in the Speech and Journalism Category.
+The first ever Community Radio Awards took place in the UK last night at Birmingham’s City University, and #hexology is delighted to announce that the Jaibli Salaam Radio Series sponsored by #hexology and produced by Gilly Smith for Radio Reverb, won a Silver Award in the Speech and Journalism Category.

 Conceived when the burgeoning Syrian refugee crisis started to unfold, the Jaibli Salaam project was born out of a realisation that #hexology could be used to send information to travellers, or people in the camps.
 Although many have lost their possessions, a large majority of refugees have Android phones and are using them to navigate their way across borders, and so we hatched a plan to send them a message of hope.